luisindracahya/line-chatbot/README.md

 # line-chatbot

-Line chatbot development using python
+Personal project to learn chatbot development on line messenger platform using python.
+(Just for fun) Assets used are from my fellow friends.